ACGresearch/aws-cognito-api/README.md

 Send a `POST` request to `/user/confirm` with the `confirmation_code` and `access_token` to verify a user's email attribute.

 ## Deployment

 The project includes a `build_package.sh` script to package the Lambda function for deployment, as well as an `update_function.sh` script to update the function code in AWS.
 Ensure you have set the correct `_function_name` in the `update_function.sh` script.

+Before deploying, ensure that you set the `API_GATEWAY_BASE_PATH` environment variable if your API is hosted at a non-root path on API Gateway.

 After any changes to the Lambda code, run the following script: